giantmade/giant-news/README.md

     $ poetry shell

-Note: You can update which version of python poetry will use for the virtualenv by using the:
+Note: You can update which version of python poetry will use for the virtualenv by using:

     $ poetry env use 3.x